Special Needs Financial Planning • Flat-Fee • Fiduciary

 What is the difference between a Special Needs Trust and an ABLE account?

-A Special Needs Trust (SNT) is a legal arrangement that holds assets for a person with a disability without affecting needs-based benefits like SSI and Medicaid.
+A Special Needs Trust (SNT) is a legal arrangement that holds assets for a person with a disability without affecting needs-based benefits like SSI & Medicaid.
 An ABLE account is a tax-advantaged savings account for a person whose disability began before age 46, allowing them to save and spend on qualified disability expenses.
 The two work together: SNTs handle larger, longer-term assets; ABLE accounts handle day-to-day flexibility.
 Many families use both.

 Compare SNT vs. ABLE →